-- The security environment additions relative to each PP are summarized in Table 3.
-Remind that most of them are redundant to each other but enable full traceability and rationale reuse. - The additional security objectives relative to each PP are summarized in Table 4.
-Remind that most of them are redundant to each other but enable full traceability and rationale reuse. - 197 A simplified presentation of the TOE Security Policy (TSP) is added.

-198 The additional SFRs for the TOE relative to each PP are summarized in Table 5.
+- 200 The security environment additions relative to each PP are summarized in Table 3.
+Remind that most of them are redundant to each other but enable full traceability and rationale reuse. - 201 The additional security objectives relative to each PP are summarized in Table 4.
+Remind that most of them are redundant to each other but enable full traceability and rationale reuse. - 202 A simplified presentation of the TOE Security Policy (TSP) is added. - 203 The additional SFRs for the TOE relative to each PP are summarized in Table 5.
 Remind that some of them are redundant to each other but enable full traceability and rationale reuse.

-199 The additional SFRs for the environment relative to both PPs are summarized in Table 14 and Table 15.
-200 The additional SARs relative to each PP are summarized in Table 12.
+- 204 The additional SFRs for the environment relative to both PPs are summarized in Table 14 and Table 15. - 205 The additional SARs relative to each PP are summarized in Table 12.

-200 The additional SARs relative to each PP are summarized in Table 12.
-7.4 PP CLAIMS RATIONALE 201 The differences between this Security Target security objectives and requirements and those of PP/9806 and those of BSI-PP-002-2001, to both of which conformance is claimed, have been identified and justified in Chapter 4 and in Chapter 5.
-They have been recalled in the previous section.
-202 The security objectives rationale referred to in Section 4.3 clearly identifies modifications and additions made to the rationale presented in the PP/9806 and in BSI-PP-002-2001.
-203 Similarly, the security requirements rationale referred to in Section 5.5 has been consistently updated with respect to both protection profiles.
-204 All PP requirements have been shown to be satisfied in the extended set of requirements whose completeness, consistency and soundness has been argued in the rationale sections of the ST19W Generic Security Target.
+7.4 PP CLAIMS RATIONALE

+- 206 The differences between this Security Target security objectives and requirements and those of PP/9806 and those of BSI-PP-002-2001, to both of which conformance is claimed, have been identified and justified in Chapter 4 and in Chapter 5.
+They have been recalled in the previous section. - 207 The security objectives rationale referred to in Section 4.3 clearly identifies modifications and additions made to the rationale presented in the PP/9806 and in BSI-PP-002-2001. - 208 Similarly, the security requirements rationale referred to in Section 5.5 has been consistently updated with respect to both protection profiles. - 209 All PP requirements have been shown to be satisfied in the extended set of requirements whose completeness, consistency and soundness has been argued in the rationale sections of the ST19NA18 Security Target.